MIRIAM WOLFE SCHOLARSHIP

 WHO MAKES THE DECISIONS?

 The CTA board established a scholarship committee for the purpose of grading and selecting prospective recipients.
-The scholarship committee is comprised of six outside panelists.
-These non-CTA members are selected carefully so they do not have any connection to the applicants.
+The scholarship committee is comprised of three CTA board members and three outside panelists.
+These non-CTA members are selected carefully, so they do not have any connection to the applicants.

 HOW THE SELECTION IS MADE

-The applications are read and graded carefully using the following a system:
+The applications are read and graded carefully using the following system:

 30 points for contributions to CTA (both performing and technical)